portolan75/data_pipeline_automation/README.md

 For these purposes, data pipeline outputs and metadata are stored locally, in the [csv](https://github.com/portolan75/data_pipeline_automation/blob/main/csv) and [metadata](https://github.com/portolan75/data_pipeline_automation/blob/main/metadata) folders, but as displayed in the image one can make use of cloud services (like AWS S3, Azure Storage, Google Storage) for a production setup.

 ## Customize the Docker image
-To modify the Docker image, just edit the file `.devcontainer/build_docker.sh`, eventually update the image name on `.devcontainer/devcontainer.json` and if other environment variables or requirements changed, consider to edit also `.devcontainer/Dockerfile`, `.devcontainer/requirements.txt`.
+To modify the Docker image, edit `.devcontainer/build_docker.sh`, eventually update the image name on `.devcontainer/devcontainer.json` and if other environment variables or requirements changed, consider to editing `.devcontainer/Dockerfile`, `.devcontainer/requirements.txt`.

 To re-create the image: